navcoin/NavHub/content/guides/news/_index.md

 {{< text_block
   title="Step 1: Getting you started" >}}
   <br>
   1. To add a new article to NavHub, you must first have a GitHub account.
-If you don't have one, <a href="https://github.com/join" target=e>sign up here</a>.
+If you don't have one, <a href="https://github.com/join" target= e class="a-guide">sign up here</a>.
   <br><br>
-  2. Then go to <a href="https://navhub.org/admin/" target=e>NavHub Admin</a>.
+  2. Then go to <a href="https://navhub.org/admin/" target=e class="a-guide">NavHub Admin</a>.
   <img src="/images/guides/news/admin.png" class="pic">
   3. Login with your GitHub account, authorise the NavHub App and you will now see this dashboard.
   <img src="/images/guides/news/dashboard.png" class="pic">